lucallero/algonodejs/README.md

-# lifechange
+# Life Change

-Atlassian job interview/code session.
-Let&#39;s see how it goes.
+A Atlassian job interview/code session.

+For what I've seen about the company this can be a life change.
+I hope it goes well.